 As you travel the world of Sanctuary, you'll also come across events—small pieces of gameplay like miniature quests.
 When you encounter an event, the name of the event will appear on your screen along with its objectives.

 Events are the demonic rituals, enemy ambushes, caves full of starved prisoners and other random occurrences that challenge you on your way through Diablo III's main storyline.
 They can offer different rewards, present different foes and even change their conditions from playthrough to playthrough.

 Many events have the potential to offer bonus treasures.

-Keywarden monsters have been sighted throughout the world of Sanctuary.
-Defeat these creatures and you may earn keys that — when used together — unlock a passage to a hidden pocket of the Burning Hells.
+Hellish monsters have been sighted throughout the world of Sanctuary.
+Defeat these creatures and you may earn artifacts that unlock a passage to a hidden pocket of the Burning Hells.
 Rumors hint that the Hells' most fiendish champions are cooperating in these tiny realms.
 When you invade their refuge and stand in triumph over these monstrosities, you may be able to harvest the fell pieces of their bodies, necrotic organs that can be used to forge legendary items of unparalleled power.